Sales

 3. Entry Fees for Bulls and Females

-Fees for bulls are $50 per bull and $35 per registered female or pair.
+Fees for bulls are $100.00 per bull and $50.00 per registered female or pair.
 There is no entry fee for commercial heifers.
-All paperwork must be postmarked by December 31, 2009.
+All paperwork (breed registration and completed entry form) must be postmarked by December 15, 2017.
 Late entries will be returned and will not be entered in the sale.
+Once an entry has been received there will be absolutely no animal changes.
 Fees are non-refundable on all animals entered in the catalog.
 Entry fees and dues may be sent with all paperwork to the following address for the catalog preparation:

 N.M.A.A.